svaarala/duktape/README.md

 multi-platform "end user" Makefile.
 In particular, the Makefile is not intended to work on e.g. OSX or Windows.
-The source distributable has more user-friendly Makefile examples, but you should normally simply write your own Makefile when integrating Duktape to your program.
+The source distributable has more user-friendly Makefile examples, but you should normally simply write your own Makefile when integrating Duktape into your program.

 License
 -------